FilipeLutz/25956Assign2/README.md

 ✅ 3.1.
 Add "filling fast" badge if less than 3 seats remaining <br />
 ❌ 3.2.
 Use "Roboto Condensed" font to replicate same style  <br />
 ✅ 3.3.
 Use original movie images from myvue.com or your favourite provider (Hint: check get_movie_image_url.gif) <br />

+# Copyright Disclaimer

+This project may feature content that is copyright protected.
+Please, keep in mind this is an student project and has no commercial purpose whatsoever.
+Having said that, if you are the owner of any content featured here and would like for it to be removed, please, contact me and I will do so promptly.
+Thank you!